Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Gainesville are positioned to serve the University of Florida, a major research institution, along with the area's growing healthcare, life sciences, and technology sectors.
-This proximity enables low-latency connectivity for research computing and local enterprise.
+Proximity To Key Business Districts Data centers in Gainesville are positioned to serve the University of Florida, a major research institution, and the area's expanding healthcare and life sciences corridor.
+Proximity supports research computing, data-intensive medical applications, and student information systems.

 Natural Disaster Risk